pablora19/2018_Ecuador_Construction_Classification/README.md

 # construcciones_Ecuador_2018
-Briefly describe the cities where construction issued more licenses in Ecuador during 2018
+Describe the cities where construction licenses are issued in Ecuador during 2018